 We’d barely slept the night before.
-A friend and her daughter missed her flight so she had to re-book an alternative route.
-Aside from the extra chunk of cash that she needed to shell out for re-booking, the hassle of transferring to another airport and the struggle to get a seat at the busiest time of the busiest day at Cebu South Bus Terminal was a hell of peskiness.
+A friend and her daughter missed their flight so they had to re-book an alternative route.
+Aside from the extra chunk of cash that they needed to shell out for re-booking, the hassle of transferring to another airport and the struggle to get a seat at the busiest time of the busiest day at Cebu South Bus Terminal was a hell of peskiness.
 I could understand the troubles of the mother trying to secure her child a comfortable journey while keeping all the cumbersome backpacks.

 While the first batch arrived early in Oslob, where they would spend their night, they could not rest until Nalie and her daughter arrive from the metro, as I pleaded.
 They were all gathered only after midnight.

 In a parallel time at a different location, I was busy closing my projects for the week while keeping in constant communication with Nalie to guide her.
 From work, I immediately headed home, packed my stuff for the long weekend trip, and tried to have a power nap before taking the 2:30AM bus to Oslob.